Interact-RAG: Reason and Interact with the Corpus, Beyond Black-Box Retrieval: Introduction

 To overcome this limitation, we introduce \textbf{Interact-RAG}, a novel paradigm that transforms the agent from a passive query issuer to an active participant in the retrieval process.
 Our core idea is to dismantle the retrieval ``black box'' by providing the agent with transparent and fine-grained control over its information seeking.
-To achieve this, we propose a lightweight \textbf{Corpus Interaction Engine}, which equips the agent with a versatile set of Interaction Primitives, categorized into three action types: (1) Multi-Faceted Retrieval, which allows the agent to employ diverse retrieval strategies (e.g., semantic, exact) and adaptively fuse their results with different weights; (2) Anchored Matching, which focuses the search on a specific entity to mitigate distraction from irrelevant content; (3) Context Shaping, which enables the agent to proactively manage the retrieval context by retaining efficient documents and adjusting the retrieval scope.
-As shown in Figure~\ref{intro-fig}, this suite of primitives enables fined-grained control, beyond simple query reformulation.
+To achieve this, {firstly,} we propose a \textbf{Corpus Interaction Engine}, which equips the agent with a versatile set of Interaction Primitives, categorized into three action types: (1) Multi-Faceted Retrieval, which allows the agent to employ diverse retrieval strategies (e.g., semantic, exact) and adaptively fuse their results with different weights; (2) Anchored Matching, which focuses the search on a specific entity to mitigate distraction from irrelevant content; (3) Context Shaping, which enables the agent to proactively manage the retrieval context by retaining efficient documents and adjusting the retrieval scope. {This suite of primitives serves as a foundation for the fined-grained control, beyond simple query reformulation (as shown in in Figure~\ref{intro-fig}).}

 However, just providing these interactive capabilities is insufficient.
-Empowering the LLM to strategically master the interactive pipeline remains challenging. \textbf{First}, it is difficult to directly instruct an LLM to manage the intricate multi-step process.
+Empowering the LLM to actively and strategically master the interactive pipeline remains challenging. \textbf{First}, it is difficult to directly instruct an LLM to manage the intricate multi-step process.
 To address this, we design a reasoning-enhanced workflow that decomposes the task into three modules: a global planner, an adaptive reasoner, and an executor.
 This approach not only provides a robust, training-free solution but also synthesizes high-quality agent trajectories for subsequent training. \textbf{Second}, achieving full autonomy requires the model to internalize the strategic policies.
 Therefore, we leverage the synthesized trajectories and apply Supervised Fine-Tuning (SFT), followed by refinement with Reinforcement Learning (RL).
 As shown in Figure~\ref{intro-fig}, we finally yield a unified, end-to-end agent capable of executing the entire pipeline, without relying on an explicit multi-module architecture.

 We conduct extensive experiments on six challenging RAG benchmarks.
 Our final trained Interact-RAG agent significantly outperforms other advanced RAG approaches, achieving a relative improvement of 22.5\%.
 Ablation studies and detailed analysis further validate the efficacy of our proposed methods.
 This work sheds light on future exploration to build effective RAG systems with agent-driven interactive retrieval and reasoning enhancement.